Views Media

 2. Store properly - Use the included storage case or pouch to prevent cable tangling and protect from damage

-3. Replace ear tips when needed - Worn or damaged tips affect sound quality and comfort—replace as needed
+3. Replace ear tips when needed - Worn or damaged tips affect sound quality and comfort

 4. Handle cables carefully - Detachable cables should be unplugged by holding the connector, not pulling the cable

-5. Check fit periodically - Proper seal is crucial for sound quality—ensure tips create a good seal in your ear canal
+5. Check fit periodically - A proper seal is key to bass response — ensure tips create a good seal in your ear canal

 Common Mistakes When Buying Budget IEMs

 1. Ignoring fit - Wrong ear tip size ruins sound quality.
-The seal created by properly fitting tips is crucial for bass response and overall sound quality.
-Many users skip trying different tip sizes and miss out on optimal performance.
+Many users skip trying different sizes and miss out on optimal performance.

-2. Expecting flagship sound - These are budget options with limitations.
-While today's budget IEMs are impressive, they won't match the technical performance, build quality, or refinement of models costing $100+.
-Set realistic expectations.
+2. Expecting flagship sound - These are budget options with real limitations.
+Today's budget IEMs are impressive, but they won't match $100+ options in technical performance or refinement.

-4. Not testing sources - Different phones/devices affect sound.
-The DAC (Digital-to-Analog Converter) quality in your source device significantly impacts sound quality.
-Test your IEMs with multiple devices to understand their true potential.
+4. Not testing sources - The DAC in your phone affects what you hear.
+Test with multiple devices to understand actual performance.

 FAQ